It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Yes, you can.
 You can share the books with other members of your family through “Amazon Household Sharing.”
 You can share Audible content with up to two adults (who need to have their separate Amazon accounts), and up to four children (who do not need to have an Amazon account).
 You can learn more about how to create and manage an Amazon Household by checking here.

 Can you share your books with others (friends, colleagues)?

-Here’s the screen with “send this book” feature:
+Here’s the screen with the “send this book” feature:

-How can you cancel your subscription?
+How can you cancel your membership?
 Will you lose your remaining credits?

 Can you listen to Audible on your desktop?

 Yes, you can!
 You need to go to audible.com/lib/, and there you can open any of the titles currently available in your library.
 Audible will open another browser window for you where you can manage your listening experience (including checking chapters, adding bookmarks, and changing the narration speed).

 Here’s how it looks: